spdk/spdk/doc/vagrant.md

 [Vagrant](https://www.vagrantup.com/) provides a quick way to get a basic NVMe enabled virtual machine sandbox running without the need for any special hardware.
-The Vagrant environment for SPDK has support for Ubuntu 16.04 and CentOS 7.2.
+The Vagrant environment for SPDK has support for a variety of Linux distributions as well as FreeBSD.
+Run scripts/vagrant/create_vbox.sh -h to see the complete list.
 This environment requires Vagrant 1.9.4 or newer and VirtualBox 5.1 or newer with the matching VirtualBox extension pack.

-The VM builds SPDK and DPDK from source which are located at `/spdk`.

 Note: If you are behind a corporate firewall, set `http_proxy` and `https_proxy` in your environment before trying to start up the VM.
 Also make sure that you